poems Books of Suzanne Cleary Available for Sale

 blue-white light steady, as nothing in nature is steady,

-those long florescent bulbs still dive-bombing lumens
+those long fluorescent bulbs still dive-bombing lumens

 so that midnight is bright as 8 a.m., or 4 a.m., or 2 p.m.,